-"All awnings must be submitted to the ARC prior to installation.
+All awnings must be submitted to the ARC prior to installation.
 Copper or bronze awnings shall be no larger than thirty-six (36) inches tall and sixty (60) inches wide.
-No cloth awnings are permitted on the front of any dwelling."
+No cloth awnings are permitted on the front of any dwelling.

 - Type of fines: Standard monthly.
-See the Fines Policy on Arbor Hill website. - Cross-references: Quote above is of ARC Standard titled "Awnings" in its entirely.
+See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of relevant portions of CC&R Section 5.04.